brickardo/webgpuTriangle/README.md

-# My fist try to webGPU!
+# My fist try in webGPU!